shriram/silk-sheets/README.md

 2. **Create sheets**: Open `taskflow.html` in a web browser
 3. **Print**: Use browser print (Cmd+P) to save as PDF or print

+**Important**: Keep the entire `silk-sheets/` folder together when moving or distributing.
+The app, data files, and web app must remain in their sibling structure.

 ## For Developers

 To rebuild the TaskEditor app from source: